If someone is injured in an incident, first check that you and the person who is injured are not in any danger. If you are, make the situation safe.

 - Is there no response to any stimulus (are they unconscious)?

-If there's no response, leave the casualty in the position they're in and open their airway.
+If there's no response, leave the person in the position they're in and open their airway.

-If this isn't possible in the position they're in, gently lay them on their back and open their airway.
+If this is not possible in the position they're in, gently lay them on their back and then try to open their airway.

 Don't push on the floor of the mouth, as this will push the tongue upwards and obstruct the airway.